otaviojava/money-api-book/en/chapter6_3_2.md

 #### Predicates on Numeric Values

- **Moneta** provides predicates with numeric values for `MonetaryAmount`s, the methods have the same behavior as the interface:
+**Moneta** provides predciate that operate on the numeric value of the `MonetaryAmount`.
+These predicates are:

 * `MonetaryFunctions.isLessThanOrEqualTo(monetaryAmount)`